Osteopenia or Osteoporosis? Try a weighted vest

 - Do not add additional weight until your body adjusts to the weight

-- Be sure to have a proper fitting vest as you want it to fit snuggly and make sure you have the weight equally distributed front to back.
+- Be sure to have a properly fitting vest as you want it to fit snuggly and make sure you have the weight equally distributed front to back.

 - If you are not a runner, try to “power walk” as bone density is related to impact.